gematik/ref-OpenHealthCardKit/README.md

 ##### Create a Command Sequence

-It is possible to chain further commands via the `flatMap` function even in an inline manner for further execution:
+It is possible to chain further commands via the `flatMap` operator for subsequent execution:
+First create a command and lift it onto a Combine monad, then create a publisher using the `flatMap` operator, e.g.

+    Just(AnyHealthCardCommand.build())
+        .flatMap { command in command.pusblisher(for: card) }

+Eventually use `eraseToAnyPublisher()`.

+    let readCertificate = checkResponse
-    let readCertificate: Executable<HealthCardResponseType> = execEvaluated.flatMap { _ in
+            .tryMap { _ -> HealthCardCommandType in
                 let sfi = EgkFileSystem.EF.esignCChAutR2048.sfid!
-        let read = try HealthCardCommand.Read.readFileCommand(with: sfi, ne: 0x076C - 1)
+                return try HealthCardCommand.Read.readFileCommand(with: sfi, ne: 0x076C - 1)
-        return read.execute(on: eGk)
             }
+            .flatMap { command in
+                command.publisher(for: eGk)
+            }
+            .eraseToAnyPublisher()

 ##### Process Execution result

-When the whole command chain is set up we have the run (or schedule) it by an `ExecutorService`.
+When the whole command chain is set up we have to subscribe to it.
+We really only will receive one value before completion, so something as simple as this `sink()` convenience publisher is useful.

     readCertificate
-            .run(on: Executor.trampoline)
-            .on { event in
-                event.fold(
+            .sink(
-                        onComplete: { healthCardResponse in
+            receiveCompletion: { completion in
-                            DLog("Got a certifcate")
-                            guard let data = healthCardResponse.data else {
-                                DLog("No certificate data")
-                                throw HealthCard.Error.operational
+                switch completion {
+                case .finished:
+                    DLog("Completed")
+                case .failure(let error):
+                    DLog("Error: \(error)")
                 }
-                            // proceed with certificate data here, show success message on screen etc.
             },
-                        onCancelled: {
-                            DLog("Cancelled")
-                        },
-                        onTimedOut: {
-                            DLog("Timeout")
-                        },
-                        onError: { error in
+            receiveValue: { healthCardResponse in
-                            DLog("Error: \(error.localizedDescription)")
-                        })
+                DLog("Got a certifcate")
+                let certificate = healthCardResponse.data!
+                // proceed with certificate data here
+                // use swiftUI to a show success message on screen etc.
             }
+    )

 ### HealthCardControl